-Janneke is passionate about process and thrives when leading project teams to successfully elevate the sustainability performance of their projects, while navigating complex requirements.
+Janneke is passionate about process, and thrives when leading project teams to successfully elevate the sustainability performance of their projects while navigating complex requirements.
 She gained deep working knowledge of how design, construction and sustainability intersect while evaluating incoming projects for compliance with the premier local green building standard, GreenStar.
 Her education in Architecture and Sustainability Studies included comparative research of LEED for Homes, GreenStar and Passive House certification programs.
 Janneke brings eleven years of applied residential sustainability design and consulting expertise to the table with a focus on resource efficiency, designing for energy optimization and using green building and passive house standards as creative design tools.
-Janneke is a passionate advocate for sustainable lifestyles is driven to create buildings that solve the built environment’s role in climate change while creating thriving communities.
+Janneke is a passionate advocate for sustainable lifestyles, and is driven to create buildings that optimize the built environment’s role in climate change while creating thriving communities.

 Architecturally-trained with 10+ years of experience in the building industry, blending architecture, construction project management and owner representation, Christie is passionate about all things built environment.
 She has a particular interest in sustainability, having cut her teeth in a sustainable-focused architecture firm.
 Her recent experience working in commercial construction project management infuses Precipitate with greater knowledge and understanding of construction costs, methods and materiality.
-Digging into building science and energy modelling energize her.
+She is energized by digging into topics like building science and energy modelling.